 Concussions in Youth Athletes - New Hampshire

-SB 402 became law effective August 17, 2012.
-The law can be found at Sections 200:49 through 200:52 of the New Hampshire Revised Statutes and is contained in the statute dealing with education.
+The New Hampshire law can be found at Sections 200:49 through 200:52 of the New Hampshire Revised Statutes and is contained in the statute dealing with education.
 The act is entitled Head Injury Policies for Student Sports.